Skip to content

 About the event

-Join us on Friday 20 June to mark Refugee Week 2025 with author Sita Brahmachari who will explore why she writes about the experiences of refugees, and the responsibility authors hold when doing so.
+Join us on Friday 20 June to mark Refugee Week 2025 with author Sita Brahmachari and editor of The Other Side of Hope, Lina Fadel.
+They will explore why they write about the experiences of refugees, and the responsibility authors hold when doing so.

 During the session, your class, together with pupils from across the UK, will have the chance to hear from Sita herself about her new book Phoenix Brothers.
 Sita will be sharing why she felt compelled to return to the story of Amir and Mo, whilst also discussing why she writes about the experiences of refugees.

-Sita will lead a discussion considering the responsibility authors hold when writing about the refugee experience, and inviting students to get involved with asking important questions such as:
+Sita and Lina will lead a discussion considering the responsibility authors hold when writing about the refugee experience, and inviting students to get involved with asking important questions such as:

 Teachers will have the opportunity to send in student questions ahead of time - as well as live during the event.